 Building a Secure Attachment Bond with Your Baby

-The secure attachment bond is the nonverbal emotional relationship between an infant and primary caregiver, defined by emotional responses to the baby's cues, as expressed through movements, gestures, and sounds.
-The success of this wordless relationship enables a child to feel secure enough to develop fully, and affects how he or she will interact, communicate, and form relationships throughout life.
-By understanding how you can better participate in this emotional interaction, you can ensure that your child has the best foundation for life.
+Building a secure attachment bond depends on the quality of the nonverbal communication that takes place between your newborn and you, their primary caretaker.
+By understanding and responding to your baby's cues — their movements, gestures, and sounds — you enable your infant to feel secure enough to develop fully and impact how they will interact, communicate, and form relationships throughout their life.
+But building secure attachment doesn’t mean that you have to be a perfect parent.
+By understanding how you can better participate in the attachment process, you can ensure that your child develops a secure attachment and has the best possible foundation for life.

-Myth: “My baby is attached to me because I gave birth to him or her.”
+Myth: “My baby is attached to me because I gave birth to them.”

 Fact: Infants have independent nervous systems that may be different from yours.
 What makes you feel good may not be the same thing that makes your infant feel good.
 So unless you look and listen to your infant’s emotional cues, you won’t understand his or her individual needs.